lancemartija/lancemartija/README.md

 ### Things I want to learn more about

- - Web Development using AngularJS + TypeScript
+ - Web Development using Angular + TypeScript

 ## Skills
 ### Languages and Tools